eberhardtkorf/eberhardtkorf.github.io/pages/journal/entries/readmes/percentage_loss_gain.md

     <img src="https://latex.codecogs.com/svg.latex?\Large&space;y%3D%5Cfrac%7B1%7D%7B1-x%7D-1" title="equation" /><br>
 </p>

 We see that we now have a general formula for this problem where y is our percentage drop and x is the percentage gain needed.
-This equation is an inverse rectangular gyperbola.
+This equation is an inverse rectangular hyperbola.
 This can be seen in the figure below:

 <p align="center">
   <img src="https://raw.githubusercontent.com/eberhardtkorf/eberhardtkorf.github.io/main/pages/journal/entries/readmes/readme_images/inverse_hyperbola.png" height=200/>
 </p>

 Overall, we can see that the relationship between the drop of an investment and the needed gain for it to return to a pre-loss value is not linear.
-In fact, as the drop (x) becomes larger, the needed gain (y) grows in a exponential fashion with a drop close of 100% needing an infinite gain.
-A table showing this grwoth can be seen below:
+In fact, as the drop (x) becomes larger, the needed gain (y) grows in an exponential fashion with a drop close of 100% needing an infinite gain.
+A table showing this growth can be seen below:

 | Drop (%) | Gain Needed (%) |
 |:--------:|:---------------:|